awslabs/ec2-spot-workshops/content/running-amazon-ec2-workloads-at-scale/spot_resilience.md

 +++

 ### Handling Spot Interruptions
-When EC2 needs the capacity back in a specific capacity pool (a combination of an instance type in an Availability Zone) it could start interrupting the Spot Instances that are running in that AZ, by sending a 2 minute interruption notification, and then terminating the instance.
+When EC2 needs the capacity back in a specific capacity pool (a combination of an instance type and Operating System in an Availability Zone) it could start interrupting the Spot Instances that are running in that AZ, by sending a 2 minute interruption notification, and then terminating the instance.
 The 2 minute interruption notification is delivered via [EC2 instance meta-data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-interruptions.html#spot-instance-termination-notices) as well as CloudWatch Events.

 Let's deploy a Lambda function that would catch the CloudWatch event for `EC2 Spot Instance Interruption Warning` and automatically detach the soon-to-be-terminated instance from the EC2 Auto Scaling group.
 By calling the [DetachInstances](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_DetachInstances.html) API you achieve two things: